 Field season preparation can begin as soon as the budget for a project has been allocated, and can overlap with the design phase.
-To prepare for the field season, you will need to: hire a crew, purchase all of the necessary field equipment, evaluate the feasibility of accessing sample points, and secure spots for your crew members at a field methods training.
+To prepare for the field season, you will need to hire a crew, purchase all of the necessary field equipment, evaluate the sample points, and secure spots for crew members at a field methods training.

-The amount of time required to hire a crew should not be underestimated and, at a minimum, crew hiring should begin 3-6 months before data collection is scheduled to begin.
-Prior to advertising positions, project leads should have a good sense of budget and how many points need to be sampled in the upcoming field season so that position duration can be accurately described.
-If help with other field season preparation activities is desired (see below) consider having the crew lead start earlier than the other technicians.
+Crew hiring should begin 3-6 months before data collection is scheduled to begin.
+If help with other field season preparation activities is desired consider having the crew lead start earlier than the other technicians.
 Additional things to consider prior to initiating the hiring process are crew member housing and transportation options.
 If you are able to provide housing or a BLM vehicle for field work, you may have more hiring options than if you are not able to provide these items.

 Click here to see a list of hiring tips from former project leads.

 Equipment lists (right click to open in new window, then download):

 If you are planning on collecting data from supplemental indicators, you may need additional equipment that is not included in the equipment lists.

 Tablets and electronic data capture software

 Different types of tablets and software are used for terrestrial and aquatic AIM data collection.

 The Terrestrial AIM Team at the National Operations Center (NOC) strongly encourages individual field offices to purchase their own tablets.
 See the Terrestrial Master Equipment List 2-9-17 for more details on tablet specifications.